Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Conclusion

 \section{Conclusion}

-Our results show that mechanical feedback alone is sufficient to generate rich spatial organization in continuously proliferating colonies, including growth patterns, active boundary layers, and morphological instabilities, all governed by a single mechanically defined length scale, $\chi$.
+Our results show that mechanical feedback alone is sufficient to generate rich spatial organization in continuously proliferating matter, including growth patterns, active boundary layers, and morphological instabilities, all governed by a single active length scale $\chi$ emerging from microscopic mechanical interactions.
 This active length, set by the ratio of elastic and viscous parameters, defines the range over which stress propagates and regulates proliferation, leading to a robust separation between a mechanically arrested bulk and an active expanding rim that drives expansion.

-By coarse-graining the discrete dynamics, we derived a continuum description that quantitatively captures both the internal mechanical structure and the front dynamics directly from microscopic parameters.
+By coarse-graining the discrete cell dynamics, we derived a continuum description that quantitatively captures both the internal mechanical structure and the front dynamics directly from microscopic parameters.
 In both free-boundary and confined geometries, the theory predicts a crossover from exponential to constant-speed growth, as a consequence of the emergence of an expanding saturated bulk and a finite-size active layer which sets the expanding front velocity $u_0$.
 Beyond homogeneous expansion, this framework further explains that the same mechanical scale governs the onset of interfacial instabilities when the colony expands into a passive medium.
-Growth-induced pressure gradients destabilize the interface, while the finite screening length $\chi$ regularizes short-wavelength perturbations.
-Furthermore, when the system geometry allows unstable modes to develop, fingering patterns emerge and lead to a measurable acceleration of overall colony growth.
+Growth-induced pressure gradients destabilize the interface, while the finite screening length $\chi$ regularizes short-wavelength perturbations and selects a characteristic scale.
+Furthermore, when the system geometry allows unstable modes to develop, interfacial deformations redistribute growth toward protruding regions amplifying local activity and reinforcing front fluctuations, leading to fingering patterns that accelerate colony expansion.
+Consistently, the same scale also governs how rapidly these deformations translate into enhanced growth.
 Finally, the equivalence between mechanically and nutrient-regulated models in the regime of stable fronts places our results within a broader class of interfacial growth phenomena.
-In this regime, both descriptions become dynamically indistinguishable, implying that our mechanical framework provides a minimal model to study steady front dynamics, such as neutral competition and gene surfing, without explicitly introducing additional fields.
+In this regime, both descriptions become dynamically indistinguishable, so that our mechanical framework provides a minimal model to study steady front dynamics without introducing additional fields, while directly linking macroscopic behaviors to microscopic parameters.